IbrahimYosry/QR-code-component/README.md

 # QR-code-component
-This repository is for the "QR code component" challenge
+This repository is for the "QR code component" challenge in the "Getting started on Frontend Mentor" learning path